Los Angeles Swimming Pool Accident Lawyer

-Premises liability basically says that a property owner is liable for injuries that occur as a result of a dangerous or hazardous condition on the property that the owner knew about or should have known about.
-In the case of a swimming pool drowning, the property owner has a responsibility to take reasonable precautions to make sure that his or her pool is safe for users, or anyone else on the property.
+A claim that says a property owner is liable for injuries caused by a dangerous or hazardous condition on the property that the owner knew about or should have known about.
+In the case of a public pool drowning, pool owners have a responsibility to take reasonable precautions to make safety a priority for their users, or anyone else on the property.

 The owner is negligent if he or she fails to take reasonable precautions to prevent a drowning.
-Premises liability applies to:

-Owners of private, residential swimming pools.
+- Owners of residential and private pools.

-Owners of property with private or commercial pools used for the benefit of guests, members or tenants (such as motels, campgrounds, health clubs, or apartment complexes).
+- Owners of property with private or commercial pools used for the benefit of guests, members, or tenants (such as motels, campgrounds, health clubs, or apartment complexes).

-Owners of government property (discussed below), such as municipal swimming pools open to the community or school swimming pools.
+- Owners of government property (discussed below), such as municipal swimming pools open to the community or school swimming pools.

-Possessors or operators of the property.
-For example, someone who rents the property could also be liable for damages in a drowning where he or she failed to take reasonable precautions to protect guests from injury.
+- Possessors or operators of the property.
+For example, someone who rents the property could also be liable for damages in a drowning where he or she failed to take reasonable precautions to protect guests from serious injury.

-Lack of maintenance.
+- Lack of maintenance.
 Property owners can be liable if they failed to maintain the pool or safety equipment in a reasonably safe condition.
-For example a swimming pool that is only partially filled may give rise to liability if someone strikes their head on the bottom and is injured or drowns.
-If water becomes murky and the bottom slippery from debris, a property owner could be liable for a drowning if someone under the water could not be seen, or if a victim could not get out of a pool due to slippery sides and bottom.
+For example, a pool that is only partially filled may give rise to liability if someone strikes their head on the bottom and is injured or drowns.
+If the water becomes murky and the bottom slippery from debris, a property owner could be liable for a drowning if someone under the water could not be seen, or if a victim could not get out of a pool due to slippery sides and bottom.

 Another form of negligence is called negligence per se, or strict liability.
-Under this theory of recovery a party is liable if they have violated a law.
+Under this theory of recovery, a party is liable if they have violated a law.
 California and many of its cities and towns have passed laws or ordinances that impose restrictions and requirements on the construction and maintenance of residential swimming pools in order to prevent accidents.
-These laws may require special pool covers, locked gates and fencing that completely surrounds a swimming pool.
+These laws may require special pool covers, locked gates, and fencing that completely surrounds a pool.
 Failure to follow such ordinances will result in the property owner’s liability in the event of a death.

 3. Products Liability